 Some of the best celebrity goos come from the players!
 Use the creation form below to make your own goos for other players to solve.
-You'll earn 150 points for each submission that gets published.
-You cannot solve your own goos.
+You'll earn a point for each submission that gets published just as if you had solved it.

-You can submit as many goos as you'd like, but there will be a delay of at least one week between publication.
-Game administrator Scott Hardie will try to solve your goos himself (he has his own guess form that presents your creation like a regular goo, giving him a chance to play it before he reveals the answer to himself), but he cannot earn points or win the season.
+You can submit as many goos as you'd like.
+Game administrator Scott Hardie will try to solve your goos himself (he has his own guess form that presents your creation like a regular goo, giving him a chance to play it before he reveals the answer to himself), but he cannot earn points or win the round.
 Scott might edit any parts of your goos before publication depending on the needs of the game, but he usually only makes minor tweaks to punctuation and styling.

 Some tips for faster publication and better goos: